A brief summary of Xenophon - The Art of Horsmanship.

 The written work is divided into eleven chapters, and deals with the purchase, care and training of horses.
 It also deals, to some extent, with the construction of stables and the equipment needed for certain aspects of horsemanship.

-If you enjoy the summary and want to read and enjoy your own copy, check the excellent prices in our local riding equestrian bookstore
+If you enjoy this summary and want to read more, get your own copy of Xenophon The Art of Horsmanship, by clicking the image above and checking the excellent prices in the Amazon bookstore